-Where is Green Fuel Catalyst to be installed ?
-Installation on a marine vessel running on HFO, MGO or any other suitable hydrocarbon fuel type except the LNG is simple.
+Where is Green Fuel Catalyst to be installed?
+Installation on a marine vessel or on a stationary onshore engine for power generation needs that are running on HFO, MGO or any other suitable hydrocarbon fuel type except the LNG is simple.
 Just locate a suitable place within the booster system after the mixing and heating units on its way to the Main Engine (ME) or the Auxiliary Engine (AE).
 It is very important to ensure that a multi pass effect is observed so that the fuel recirculated back from the ME or AE to the booster unit passes again through the fuel catalyst before being discharged back into the engine.

 Why do we need to treat the fuel?
-Engines are designed to run on refinery grade fuel, however, if not consumed immediately, hydrocarbon quality deteriorates and biodegrades.
+Engines for marine or power generation needs are designed to run on refinery grade fuel, however, if not consumed immediately, hydrocarbon quality deteriorates and biodegrades.
+Same applies to the burners in applications for heating and power generation.
 Hydrocarbon biodegradation is a naturally occurring process that is caused by fuel interaction with oxygen, and water forming various highly stable and thus unreactive compounds.
 These unreactive hydrocarbons are characterized as Aromatic (benzene ring derivatives) compounds that do not burn well.

 Unwanted Oxidation forms various undesirable side products, such as gums, sediments, bacteria, fungi, clad, thickeners, molds which later block filters while also causing fuel starvation.
 Besides the fuel undersupply the formation of carbon and soot deposits on injectors also takes place due to incomplete hydrocarbon combustion.
 Lubricity, especially in ultra-low sulfur diesel fuels is also a glaring problem requiring the addition of various expensive additives to improve fuel quality.
 Lubricity is largely lost at a refinery stage due to the loss of the polar compounds which are destroyed during the sulfur removal process (Hydrodesulfurization).
 Those highly preferable and combustible polar hydrocarbons contain Hydroxyl, Aldehyde, and Carbonyl functional groups that enhance both, lubricity and fuel combustion efficiency.
 If such fuel as described above is not treated again it will lead to poor combustion, resulting in elevated fuel consumption, emissions, pollution, and extra maintenance.